fl101/awardfares-blog/_posts/2023-11-09-roame-travel.md

 sitemap: false
 ---

-With its broad approach, **Roame.travel** provides a bird’s-eye view of opportunities across various airline alliances.
+**Roame.travel** is a relatively new award travel search tool that has quickly gained popularity, as it provides a bird’s-eye view of opportunities across various airline alliances.
 But when it comes to the nitty-gritty of securing a seat, AwardFares emerges as the perfect co-pilot.
 While Roame.travel can help you identify round trips and guide you through credit card points transfers, **AwardFares** goes a step further by showing real-time availability, and showing exact prices including taxes and fees.

 In this post, we show how **AwardFares** can complement Roame.travel to create a well-rounded award travel strategy.